AdaCore/gnatstudio/docs/users_guide/main_window.rst

   message as well as the corresponding highlighting in the source editor.

 * :guilabel:`Save` saves the contents of the view to a text file for later reference.
-You cna't load this file back into the :guilabel:`Locations` view, but you can load it into the :guilabel:`Messages` view.
-However, if you plan to reload it later, it's better to save and reload the contents of the :guilabel:`Messages` view instead.
+You cannot load this file back into the :guilabel:`Locations` view, but you can load it into the :guilabel:`Messages` view.
+However, if you plan to reload it later, it is better to save and reload the contents of the :guilabel:`Messages` view instead.

 * :guilabel:`Expand All` and :guilabel:`Collapse All` shows or hides all